Guide last updated by Hester Swift, May 2022

 P.N.D.C.L.
 3 Provisional National Defence Council Law no. 3

-Colonial ordinances are numbered within each year, as are the acts of 1957-60: thus the first ordinance or act of each year was no. 1, and so on.
+Colonial ordinances are numbered within each year, as are the acts of 1957-60, so the first ordinance or act of each year is no. 1, and so on.

 Primary legislation

-IALS Library has Laws of Ghana, comprising primary legislation revised to 31 December 2004; volume 2 has a chronological table of legislation from 1852 to 2004.
+IALS Library has Laws of Ghana, a compilation of primary legislation revised to 31 December 2004.
+Volume 2 includes a chronological table of legislation from 1852 to 2004.
 The work was prepared by Vincent C.R.A.C.
 Crabbe and published by LexisNexis South Africa on behalf of the Republic of Ghana.

-Numerous historical sets of revised legislation are also held at IALS, dating from the late nineteenth century up to 1970.
-Some of these works include subsidiary as well as primary legislation.
-The titles vary: see Catalogue, under classmark RES GH3.E.1.
-For an overview of these revised sets, 1887 to 1970, click here.
+About ten historical sets of revised legislation are also held, dating from 1887 up to 1970; some of them include subsidiary as well as primary legislation.
+The titles vary, but all have the classmark RES GH3.E.1.

 The library has monograph editions of the Criminal Code and Criminal Procedure Code:

 The annotated Criminal Procedure Code of Ghana, edited by Henrietta J.A.N.
-Mensa-Bonsu (Accra: Black Mask, 1999).
+Mensa-Bonsu (Black Mask 1999).

 These codes are also included in Laws of Ghana (see above).

-Acts, ordinances, decrees and laws as originally passed are held from 1843 to 1995, with some gaps: see Catalogue, under classmark GH3.E.2.
-The earliest titles include imperial acts, treaties and other instruments, as well as ordinances.
+Primary legislation as originally passed (acts, ordinances, decrees and laws) is held from 1843 to 1995, with some gaps, at classmark GH3.E.2 / RES GH3.E.2 / RES FOL GH3.E.2.
+The earliest titles include colonial acts, treaties and other instruments, as well as ordinances.

 Subsidiary legislation

-IALS has subsidiary legislation as originally made from 1910 to 1995, with some gaps.
-Titles vary: see Catalogue, under classmark GH3.E.4.
+IALS has subsidiary legislation as originally made from 1910 to 1995 (incomplete).
+Titles vary, but everything has the classmark GH3.E.4 / RES GH3.E.4 / RES FOL GH3.E.4.
 This collection includes various types of instrument, including rules, regulations, orders, proclamations, constitutional instruments and executive instruments.

-Two small compilations of Gold Coast emergency regulations are also held, dating from World War II and 1950, classmark RES FOL GH3.E.3.
+Two sets of Gold Coast emergency regulations are also held, dating from World War II and 1950, classmark RES FOL GH3.E.3.

 Online sources of legislation

-The Parliament of Ghana website has a collection of acts from the 1960s onwards.
+The Parliament of Ghana website has a small collection of acts from the 1960s onwards, including many revised versions.

 Certain international organisations have global databases that include legislation from Ghana, for example WIPOLex and the ILO's NATLex.